Moral rights: Berne Convention

 Through the Rome Revision of the Berne Convention in 1928, the Berne Convention accepted two forms of moral rights; paternity and integrity.
 These rights are included in Article 6bis of the Berne Convention as follows:

 Independent of the author's economic rights, and even after the transfer of the said rights, the author shall have the right to claim authorship of the work and to object to any distortion, modification of, or other derogatory action in relation to the said work, which would be prejudicial to the author's honor or reputation.

 Worldwide situation

 Europe

-In most of Europe, it is not possible for authors to assign or even broadly waive away their moral rights.
+In most of Europe, it is not possible for authors to assign or even broadly waive their moral rights.
 This follows a tradition in European copyright itself, which is regarded as an item of property which cannot be sold, but only licensed.
 The author can agree to waive them to a limited extent (and such terms are very common in contracts in Europe).
 There may also be a requirement for the author to 'assert' these moral rights before they can be enforced.
-In many books, for example, this is done on a page near the beginning, in and amongst the British Library/Library of Congress data.
+In many books, for example, this is done on the copyright page alongside the British Library/Library of Congress data and other copyright information.